BanementI/random-repos/README.md

 # random-repos
 My bookmark folder is getting too big...
 This is my collection of FOSS repos from the world of GitHub.
+DISCLAIMER: I haven't used like 90% of the stuff here.
+Something might work, might not.

 ### Other repos
 A repository in a repository?